slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 still learning the skill / confident in the skill

 <!--
+- I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.

 If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.

 people leave managers, not companies